 - Old Vine & The Old Vine House

 - Climb up Piramida Hill

 - Go Hiking and Skiing in Mariborsko Pohorje

 Check out the Main Square

-It is even possible to ascend the 57 meter high bell tower and enjoy the panoramic views over Maribor.
-Do not miss out as a visit to the Maribor Cathedral is one of the best things to do in the city.
+It is even possible to ascend the 57-meter high bell tower and enjoy the panoramic views over Maribor.
+Do not miss out on a visit to Maribor Cathedral as it is one of the best things to do in the city.